Energinet-DataHub/energy-origin/domains/openapi/README.md

 * [Paths](paths/README.md): this defines each endpoint.
 A path can have one operation per http method.
 * Tags: it's a good idea to organize each operation.
 Each tag can have a description.
 The description is used as a section description within the reference docs.
 * Servers: a list of your servers, each with a URL.
+## Redoc CLI tool
+The redoc CLI tool needs to be installed

+`npm i -g @redocly/cli@latest`

+## Generate bundle
+`redocly bundle -o openapi_bundle.yaml`

+The bundle needs to be copy pasted into eo-base